alfiramdhan/8Weeks_SQL_Challenge/Case Study 2 - Pizza Runner/Data Cleaning & Transformation.md

 		CASE WHEN duration = 'null' THEN NULL
 			 ELSE duration
 		END as duration,
-		CASE WHEN cancellation = 'null' THEN NULL
+		CASE WHEN cancellation = 'null' OR cancellation = '' THEN NULL ELSE cancellation
-			 ELSE cancellation
 		END as cancellation
 FROM pizza_runner.runner_orders